Macular Degeneration

 Angiography

 Dye is injected into your arm to identify new or leaking blood vessels, as well as blood in the macula.
-Special imaging devices help the doctor see what cannot be seen with the naked eye.
+Special imaging devices help your doctor see what cannot be seen with the naked eye.

 Optical Coherence Tomography

-OCT is a computer-guided device that creates a 3-D image map of the front part of your eye, the optic and retinal nerves, and the macula.
+OCT is a computer-guided device that creates a 3D image map of the front part of your eye, the optic and retinal nerves, and the macula.
 It detects changes in the thickness of the macula and looks for small defects that may be difficult to obtain during a visual field test.

 Leaders in Macular Degeneration Research and Treatment